-- Built-in Webcam
+- 1. Built-in Webcam (with Webcam Shutter for some designs)

 - 2. Webcam LED

 - 3. Built-In Array Microphone

 - 4. LCD

 - 5. LED Indicators

-- Keyboard
+- 6. Keyboard

 - 7. Clickpad & Buttons

 - 8. Fingerprint Sensor (Factory Option)

-Note that the Clickpad and Buttons valid operational area is that indicated within the red dotted lines above
+Note that the Clickpad and Buttons valid operational area is that indicated within the dotted lines above.

-The terms Clickpad and Touchpad are interchangeable throughout this manual,
+The terms Clickpad and Touchpad are interchangeable throughout this manual.